 It never hurts to start a discussion with providers to find out what resources are available.
 You may be surprised at just how much your organization can accomplish with a little help.
 After you receive information, formulate a plan for implementation, and forecast results.
 Donors and board members can then make an educated decision to get behind the provider or suggest adjustments for maximum efficacy within budget.

 These two main reasons for nonprofit outsourcing carry a variety of additional benefits including…

 The benefits of hiring an outside service provider for a task that cannot be done quickly and efficiently in-house will usually result in most, if not all of these benefits to your nonprofit organization.
 With that said, it is imperative that nonprofits choose the right provider for their mission and the results they hope to achieve.

 There are A LOT of service providers for nonprofits to choose from and that can feel overwhelming.
 Here are some things to remember and look for when vetting possible providers for your nonprofit:

-The viability of outsource solutions are dependent on organizational needs and resources of the nonprofit.
+The viability of outsourcing solutions is dependent on organizational needs and resources of the nonprofit.
 Specifically, outsourcing can provide e-learning opportunities for stakeholder engagement and employee training, while streamlining human resource tasks like payroll, recruiting, and hiring, and provide quick solutions for technical hang-ups.
-If you have unmet needs in your organization or you are seeking more cost effective operations, start speaking with providers to see how quickly and easily you may be able to find long-lasting solutions - that time will be well-spent as your organization is able to demonstrate increased mission attainment and exceed donor expectations.
+If you have unmet needs in your organization or you are seeking more cost-effective operations, start speaking with providers to see how quickly and easily you may be able to find long-lasting solutions – that time will be well-spent as your organization is able to demonstrate increased mission attainment and exceed donor expectations.